j-dr/calclens/README.md

                       use the specified area for the MG step SHTONLY - set to force the code to use SHTs only

-If any of these options are changed, the code must be recompiled!
+If any of these options are changed, the code must be recompiled.

 See raytrace.cfg for an example typical configuration file.
 Its basic structure is a set of tag-value pairs like this